Tommytian993/MiniX/docs/ui.md

     }
 }

 - Now we can set up our signals, using the C# signal systems, with events and delegates.
 There is also a built-in event system in Godot.
 However since we are using "Hex" here, not a traditional node type, then it would be more appropriate to use the C# event system.
+(Technically the Godot's system is also built on top of that)

+public partial class HexTileMap : Node2D
+{
+    // when clicked, suppose to send out a hex's data public delegate void SendHexDataEventHandler(Hex h);
+    public event SendHexDataEventHandler SendHexData;
+}